Coir: Agricultural and horticultural uses

 Coco fibre can be re-used up to three times with little loss of yield.
 Coco fibre from diseased plants should not be re-used unless sterilization is thorough.

 Other uses

 Oil and fluid absorption

 Due to its superior absorption capabilities when compared to products made of clay, silica and diatomaceous earth-based absorbents, dry coconut coir pith is gaining popularity as an oil and fluid absorbent.
 Many other absorbents have to be mined, whereas coconut coir pith is a waste product in abundance in countries where coconut is a major agriculture product.

 In the 2024 Manila Bay oil spill, the DILG Bataan appealed for hay, hair and coconut coir pith (husk) to process into oil booms as absorbent for the Philippine Coast Guard's cleanup operations.

 Animal bedding

 Coconut coir pith is also used as a bedding in litter boxes, animal farms and pet houses to absorb animal waste.
+It can further be used as a terrarium substrate for reptiles or arachnids.